May 21, 2018 (Updated: November 16, 2023)

 As mobile devices continue to grow in popularity, and information bombards online users just about every moment of the day, it’s increasingly important to design content that stands out.
 If your data is bogged down by wordy descriptions and lengthy blocks of text, your audience might never make it to the meat of your content.
 Even if they do, the content might not stick.

 Keep in mind that text requires much more time to process, even for speed readers.
-In fact, the average person can process visual information 60,000 times faster than they can muddle through text.
-Since an overwhelming 90 percent of the information that the typical person’s brain processes is visual in nature, incorporating visualizations into content is critical for marketers.
+In fact, the average person can process visual information so much faster than they can written information.
+Since most of the information we process in our brains is visual in nature, incorporating imagery and graphics into content is vital for effective marketing.

 Charts are ideal for visualizing raw data in complex data infographics.
 Raw data often struggles to capture the attention of even the most interested audiences, but creating eye-catching visuals help to draw in attention.
 To boost the credibility of your content, use reliable data and chart it in a visually appealing way.
 To make sure your data really shines, be sure to choose the right type of chart.
 Pie charts, for instance, show the proportion of parts to the whole, while treemaps are better for organizing data into a hierarchy.